elaguila626/elaguila626/README.md

 ### About Me 👋

-Hi there, my name is Edwin Aguilar and I'm currently on a journey to become understand the field of web development and data analytics.
+Hi there, my name is Edwin Aguilar and I'm currently on a journey to understand the field of data analytics and web development.
+With a healthcare background (Athletic Therapy/Training), I'm interested in utilizing technology to develop evidence-based solutions for difficult questions.

 I'm looking for open-source projects to contribute to and connect with people to collaborate with.
 I'm always looking for input, advice or suggestions!
 Please, reach me here: [**email**](mailto:edwinlibniaguilar@gmail.com).